 In his keynote address at GTC’21 Fall, NVIDIA CEO Jensen Huang introduced the alpha release ofcuNumeric, a library that is modeled after NumPy and which enables features similar to what I have discussed for ISO C++ and Fortran.
 The NumPy package is so prevalent in Python development that it is a near certainty that any HPC application written in Python uses it.

-ThecuNumericpackage, written on top of a package calledLegate, enables NumPy applications to automatically scale their work not only onto GPUs but across GPUs in a large cluster.
-I’ve seen for several example applications that simply replacing references to NumPy in the code to instead refer tocuNumeric, I could weakly scale that application to the full size of the NVIDIA internal cluster,Selene, which is among the 10 fastest supercomputers in the world.
+package, written on top of a package calledLegate, enables NumPy applications to automatically scale their work not only onto GPUs but across GPUs in a large cluster.
+I’ve seen for several example applications that simply replacing references to NumPy in the code to instead refer tocuNumeric

-For more information aboutcuNumeric, seeNVIDIA Announces Availability for cuNumeric Public Alphaand watch the GTC On-Demand session,Legate: Scaling the Python Ecosystem.
+, seeNVIDIA Announces Availability for cuNumeric Public Alphaand watch the GTC On-Demand session,Legate: Scaling the Python Ecosystem.

 Conclusion